Ganeshdvp/HyperFlix/README.md

 # task-12

 - added loading tag in the signIn and signUp
-- added shimmer UI in the home page -- pending
+- added footer
+- installed react-icons library
+- adjusting the things!

+# task-13

+- created the gptSearch component
+- created gptSearchSlice
+-